apache/tvm/src/runtime/hexagon/README.md

 The prerequisite is to have Hexagon SDK installed, preferably version 3.5.0 or later.
 The Hexagon SDK can be downloaded from https://developer.qualcomm.com/software/hexagon-dsp-sdk.

+It is also recommended to use as recent version of LLVM as possible, version 7.0.0 being the minimum (based on community feedback).

 ### Compiling TVM runtime for x86

 This will use Hexagon simulator, which is provided in the Hexagon SDK.